vanshika1405/money_lending_app/README.md

 ## Steps to Login

 ### As Admin
-1. Navigate to the admin login page.
+1. Navigate to the admin login page usig this link http://localhost:3000/admin.
 2. Enter your admin credentials (email and password).
 3. Click the **Login** button to access the admin dashboard.